 - Birth certificates for children, showing the DTV holder as parent

-- Dependent fee is the same ฿10,000 per person
+- Dependent fee is charged per person in the local e-Visa/consular amount

 Common reasons for rejection